Orienteering: permanent course

 - Get to the start.
 Directions to the parking are below, and once there, the starts are all on the track that runs due east out of the car park.

 - Run/jog/walk your chosen course.

-We have three virtual courses where you are tracked using the GPS on your phone.
-These are Long Hard, Long Easy and Short Easy.
-Short Easy TBC.
+We have four virtual courses where you are tracked using the GPS on your phone.
+These are Long Hard, Long Easy, Short Hard and Short Easy.

 The Long Easy is physically tough if run, due to a lot of ascent, though the navigation is easy.
 It is perfect for trail runners wanting to build stamina while improving their navigation.
 It might also be of interest to trainee Lowland Leaders and those teaching navigation.

 Sited on the north west end of the Quantocks just off the A39 and A358, St Audries is easily accessed by car from Taunton or Minehead.

 There is plenty of parking either right next to the finish, or in laybys on the last bit of road leading to it.

 Staple Plain Car Park, Weacombe, West Quantoxhead, TA4 4EB